 How to Build a Grass Strip Driveway

 Building a driveway with grass strips can be done in a variety of ways.
-One of the most common ways is by implementing grass strips with artificial turf around the edges of concrete slabs.
-The installation process for this type of driveway is rather simple, though it can take a while to complete because of the drying process involved with concrete.
+One of the most common approaches is by incorporating grass strips with artificial turf around the edges of concrete slabs.
+To achieve this, the installation process for this type of driveway is rather simple, though it can take a while to complete due to the drying process involved with concrete.

 First, your existing driveway would need to be removed and excavated before proceeding.
-If you are starting from scratch, however, you need simply pour the concrete slabs where you need them and let them dry.
+If you are starting from scratch, however, you simply need to pour the concrete slabs where you need them and let them dry.

 The spaces in between would be filled with either artificial turf or soil and real grass.
-Artificial turf is recommended in this scenario because it’s more durable and easier to maintain than regular grass, but normal grass could suffice as well.
+In this context, choosing artificial turf is highly recommended, as it is more durable and easier to maintain than regular grass.
+An experienced artificial grass suppliers can provide quality turf options for an aesthetically pleasing and low-maintenance grass strip driveway.
+However, normal grass could also suffice if desired.

 A Better Alternative to a Grass Strip Driveway